Art Farm’s Natural Building in Panama

 Inside each of the glass bottles and flowing through the bamboo rafters is the presence of the element of air.

-If we think of the kaleidoscope of color busting into the room from the sun’s rays through the colored bottles, and the fact that glass itself has been transformed by heat, we see the element of fire.
+A kaleidoscope of color bursts into the room from the sun’s rays through the colored bottles.
+The glass itself has been transformed by heat.
+This represents the element of fire.

-From the fallen and collected rain comes the moisture used to hold the cob together, representing the water element.
+From the fallen and collected rain comes the moisture used to hold the cob together.
+This represents the water element.

-And the cob walls themself, well, they are sculpted from the very Earth herself.
+And the cob walls?
+Well, they are sculpted from the very Earth herself.

-The casita herself is the embodiment of Pachamama and stands in witness to the seasons, and the planting and harvesting of the land.
+The casita is the embodiment of Pachamama.
+She stands in witness to the seasons, and the planting and harvesting of the land.